A27 Cams Hill Improvements

 • Conversion of the existing crossing at the Cams Hall Estate junction to a Toucan crossing;

-• Northern footway widened to create a shared-use path between St Catherines Way and the Downend Road signalised junction;
+• Northern pavement widened to create a shared-use path between St Catherines Way and the Downend Road signalised junction;

 • Provision of cycle access to Cams Hill ‘service road’ on the northern side of the A27, linking to a shared-use path to the east, adjacent to the A27.

-Approval to progress with implementation of the scheme was given at the Executive Member for Environment and Transport Decision Day 10 March 2022.
-Scheme construction expected to start in the Autumn of 2022.
+March 22: Approval to progress with implementation of the scheme was given at the Executive Member for Environment and Transport Decision Day 10 March 2022

-The report summarises key findings from the feedback survey which took place from 8 September to 20 October 2021.
-This was an opportunity for local residents and businesses to provide their views on the proposed improvement scheme.
+September 2021: The report summarises key findings from the feedback survey which took place from 8 September to 20 October 2021.

 My Journey - travel information and travel advice choices in Hampshire.